yehia67/documentation/node-software/iri/0.1/references/iri-configuration-options.md

 # IRI configuration options

-**The IRI configuration options allow you to customize your node.
+**The IRI configuration options allow you to customize how your node behaves.
 You can choose to set these options either in the command line (CL flags) or in a .ini configuration file (config file parameters).**

 To make it easier to find the options you want to change, we've separated them into the following categories: